Sean Murphy Preview, Player Props: Braves vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals' 4.67 team ERA ranks 23rd across all MLB pitching staffs.
+- The Cardinals have a 4.68 team ERA that ranks 23rd across all league pitching staffs.

-- Cardinals pitchers combine to allow the fewest home runs in baseball (138 total, one per game).
+- Cardinals pitchers combine to surrender 142 home runs (one per game), the first-fewest in the league.

-- In his last appearance on Wednesday against the San Diego Padres, the right-hander tossed six innings, giving up three earned runs while surrendering seven hits.
+- In his last time out on Saturday, the right-hander went seven innings against the Pittsburgh Pirates, giving up one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.